This is the story of America’s most unlikely mavericks… it’s hidden renegades.

 Those accepted into the US military, often performed their basic training in the segregated South of the United States, where it wasn't long before they made their presence felt.
 Refusing to be told where they could sit, the "Kona Boys" became notorious for getting into fist-fights with bus drivers and angry Mississippi locals who didn't like it when they insisted on sitting at the back of the bus.
 A decade before Rosa Parks made her historic refusal, these renegades fought for civil rights and equality even as their friends and relatives languished in American prison camps.

 When they finally reached the frontlines of Europe, the untested soldiers of the all-Japanese 442nd Regimental Combat Team performed remarkably.
 Defying all expectations, these brave men repeatedly survived what others had deemed suicide missions.
-Two of these missions, "The Lost Batallion" and the "Battle of Monte Cassino," made them legends.
+Two of these missions, The Battle of "The Lost Battalion" and the "Battle of Monte Casino," made them legends.
 Initially underestimated, these Japanese soldiers went on to win the respect of their peers and the high command, becoming the most decorated unit in US military history.

 Returning home from the war, one Nisei's gutsy decision to pull the entire Kona Coffee crop out of the world market, and create a new "gourmet" niche for their product, would change the coffee trade and Kona forever.
 The new premium their coffee commanded, was sweet recognition of the quality of the cherry (red coffee fruit) they had been producing for so long.
 As the coffee drinking public awoke in the late 80s, they discovered the smooth, deep aroma, rich body, and incredible balance of flavor, for which Kona coffee is known.